 I graduated with a Master’s Degree in Counseling Psychology from Assumption College with concentrations in Cognitive Behavioral Therapy (CBT) and Child and Family Therapy.
 I also graduated with a Master's of Education in Autism and Applied Behavioral Analysis.
 I am a Licensed Mental Health Counselor and a member of the Massachusetts Mental Health Counselors Association.
 I have experience as a crisis clinician and in residential treatment centers.
 I have experience providing treatment for a wide array of diagnoses that include depression, anxiety, oppositional defiant disorder, autism, ADHD, adjustment disorders and mood disorders.

-Kelly Hendricken, LICSW
+Kelley Hendricken, LICSW

 Life is a constant state of transition and at times, we can struggle to adapt and roll with what life is handing us.
 Maybe your struggling to maintain balance in your life, working on strengthening a relationship, or your on a journey to find purpose and passion.
 Many that suffer with anxiety, depression, or emotional distress benefit from a safe, confidential, and non-judgmental space to break through ineffective patterns of behavior and thinking that limits our success.